Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 $$

 Here, $B$ stands for the bottleneck bandwidth, and $R_0$ is the base round-trip time, which is the delay without any queuing.
 The BDP shows how many bytes can be sent before the first acknowledgment comes back.
-For example, at 100 Gbps with a 12μs round-trip time, $ext{BDP} = 12.5$ GB/s x 12 μs = 150 KB.
+For example, at 100 Gbps with a 12μs round-trip time, $text{BDP} = 12.5$ GB/s x 12 μs = 150 KB.
 Assuming 4KB size per packet, That is about 37 MTU-sized packets in flight to keep the connection fully used.

 I have learned most of what I know from three main sources: the UE design paper, the FASTFLOW research paper (arXiv:2404.01630v3, which used to be called SMaRTT-REPS), which describes a similar two-signal design and includes details like control-law formulas, the WTD mechanism, and parameter scaling.
 I also rely on the htsim simulator implementation (uec.cpp in the htsim codebase).
-I might still have some things wrong, so if you spot any mistakes, please let me know.
+I am sure i have got still few things wrong, so if you spot any mistakes, please let me know.

 ## 1. The Problem: Why Two Signals?